 * Third Tuesday of every month at 7pm – Elwha Legacy Forests Meeting – Join our mailing list for details!

-* November 1st, 2024 at 12pm – Support the Lower Elwha Klallam tribal members delivering the Petition to the Office of the Commissioner of Public Lands (1111 Washington St. SE Olympia, WA), the start of Native American Heritage month.
+* November 1st, 2024 at 12pm – Lower Elwha Klallam tribal members delivered a Petition calling for the protection of the Elwha watershed to the Office of the Commissioner of Public Lands, on the start of Native American Heritage month.

 TAKE ACTION

-There are 3 legacy forest timber sales in the Elwha Watershed that may be on the Board of Natural Resources agenda as soon as November 5th, unless we ACT NOW!
+There are 3 legacy forest timber sales in the Elwha Watershed that were on the Board of Natural Resources agenda on November 5th.
 Parched, Alley Cat and Tree Well.
+Parched and Tree Well are planned to go to auction to be logged in December.
 Take action:

 Click here to save the Elwha Watershed!